-- Demonstrate earnings and profitability of the fishing enterprise, include EBIDTA [7.3.3a] - Present a plan to keep the fishing enterprise profitable, or present a plan to make fishing enterprise profitable.
-[7.3.3b] - Provide a list of all fishery related assets and identify the percent Inuit ownership and location of each asset [7.4.2a] - Identify improvements in Inuit Vessel Ownership since the last allocation cycle [7.4.2b] - Identify increases in capital assets located in Nunavut since the last allocation cycle [7.4.2c] - Demonstrate cash and cash-equivalent returns to shareholders and/or owners in total dollars and % or profits, and provide evidence these returns were requested by the shareholders and/or owners [7.5.1a] - Provide a letter of good standing from the legal registry for each HTO/Shareholder represented by the fishing enterprise [7.5.1b] - Identify all non-cash forms derived from profits of benefits to the community/shareholders that are derived from profits, and provide names, roles, and

-- financial contributions from all other contributors (if any).
-Include a direct request from the community to ensure this request came directly from the community [7.5.2a] - Clearly identify your role in leveraging funds to benefit fisheries and community economic development [7.5.3a] - Identify your direct financial contribution (in dollars) and In-kind contributions for leveraged activities [7.5.3b] - Detail investments in fisheries assets, and the benefits to Nunavut to be derived from these investments.
-[7.5.4a]
+- Demonstrate earnings and profitability of the fishing enterprise, include EBIDTA [7.4.3a]; - Present a plan to keep the fishing enterprise profitable, or present a plan to make fishing enterprise profitable [7.4.3b]; - Provide a list of all fishery related assets and identify the percent Inuit ownership and location of each asset [7.5.2a]; - Identify improvements in Inuit Vessel Ownership since the last allocation cycle [7.5.2b]; - Identify increases in capital assets located in Nunavut since the last allocation cycle [7.5.2c]; - Demonstrate cash and cash-equivalent returns to shareholders and/or owners in total dollars and % or profits, and provide evidence these returns were requested by the shareholders and/or owners [7.6.1a]; - Provide a letter of good standing, if possible, from the legal registry for each HTO/Shareholder represented by the fishing enterprise [7.6.1b]; - Identify all non-cash forms derived from profits of benefits to the community/shareholders that are derived from profits, and provide names, roles, and financial contributions from all other contributors (if any).
+Include a direct request from the community to ensure this request came directly from the community [7.6.2a]; - Clearly identify your role, your direct financial contribution (in dollars), and in-kind contributions in leveraging funds to benefit fisheries and community economic development [7.6.3a]; - Detail investments in fisheries assets, and the benefits to Nunavut to be derived from these investments.
+[7.6.4a].

-APPENDIX C TO THE NUNAVUT WILDLIFE MANAGEMENT BOARD ALLOCATION POLICY FOR COMMERCIAL MARINE FISHERIES: ANNUAL REPORT INFORMATION AND INSTRUCTIONS
+APPENDIX C: ANNUAL REPORT INFORMATION AND INSTRUCTIONS

-1.Background
+1. Background

 In order to ensure resources allocated under this policy are properly managed, Annual Reports are required to be submitted every year that is not the first year of an allocation cycle.
 Annual Reports must be received by the NWMB within 6 weeks of the NWMB's Call for Annual Reports.
-An electronic copy of the public summary for each Annual Report must be forwarded to the NWMB (for posting on the NWMB web site) by no later than July 31st.
+An electronic copy of the public summary for each Annual Report must be forwarded to the NWMB (for posting on the NWMB web site) by no later than July 31.

-Incomplete reporting on Annual Reports, or insufficient progress towards goals outlined in the Application for Allocation may lead to performance targets being issued Performance targets issued will be an important factor in determining commercial fisheries allocations at the next full application year (See Sections 7.6 and 14.2).
+Incomplete reporting on Annual Reports, or insufficient progress towards goals outlined in the Application for Allocation may lead to performance targets being issued.
+Performance targets will be an important factor in determining commercial fisheries allocations at the next full application year (See Sections 7.7 and 14.2).

-2. Table of Contents for Annual Reports
+2. Annual Report Table of Contents

-2.1 Executive Summary (Public) 58
+2.1.
+Executive Summary (Public) C-1

-2.2 Mandatory Items for Annual Report Submission 59
+2.2.
+Mandatory Items for Annual Report Submission

-2.3 Stewardship Plan Updates 59
+2.3.
+Stewardship Plan Updates C-1

-2.4 Business Plan Updates 59
+2.4.
+Business Plan Updates C-2

-2.5 Operation Plan Updates 59
+2.5.
+Operation Plan Updates C-2

-2.6 Governance Plan Updates 60
+2.6.
+Governance Plan Updates C-2

-2.7 Detailed Financial Information 60
+2.7.
+Detailed Financial Information C-3

-2.8 Financial and Investment Plan Updates 61
+2.8.
+Financial and Investment Plan Updates C-3

-2.9 Benefit Plan Updates 61
+2.9.
+Benefit Plan Updates C-4

-3. Tables for Annual reports: 62

-2.1 Executive Summary (Public)
+2.1.
+Executive Summary (Public)

-Provide a summary of annual activities in a three to five page format.
+Provide a summary of annual activities in a three to five-page format.
 Include a table summarizing commitments made, adherence to these commitments, and future commitments.

-2.2 Mandatory Items for Annual Report Submission
+2.2.
+Mandatory Items for Annual Report Submission